Open the hood of your BMW by pulling the hood release under the dashboard.

 Remove the rest of the plastic trim.
 Once the plastic trim is removed, you notice the brake fluid reservoir.

-- Use a clean rag to remove any dirt that may have accumulated around the brake fluid reservoir cap.
+Use a clean rag to remove any dirt that may have accumulated around the brake fluid reservoir cap.
 Remove the cap.
-Check the fluid by looking on the side of the reservoir.
+Check the fluid by looking at the side of the reservoir.
 You will notice a MIN and MAX mark on the side of the brake fluid reservoir.

 If you overfill your BMW brake fluid reservoir above the MAX mark, use a clean syringe to remove the excessive brake fluid.